rkeerti/opera-cloud-identity-management-bootcamp/user-management.md

 ## Login as Non-Federated User

-1. To login as an end user to Opera Cloud Identity Management portal as a non-Federated user, Navigate to the Opera Cloud Identity Management portal URL which follows the following pattern
+1. To login as an end user to Opera Cloud Identity Management portal as a non-Federated user, Navigate to the Opera Cloud Identity Management portal URL which follows the following pattern:

     ```
     https://<OCIMHost>/<CUSTOMER ENTERPRISE ID>/ocimportal